📋 In this article:

 - Prescribing antifungals adapted to the severity

+Three months.
 This is the average time a patient waits before consulting for their nails.
 Three months during which the fungus does not take a break.

-Sylvie finally made an appointment.
-On examination, the nail was 70% affected.
+You finally make an appointment.
+On examination, the nail is 60% affected.
 Not a mild case.
-The varnish had never had a chance to work.
-Three months later, after debridement and appropriate treatment, we start to see 2 mm of healthy nail at the base.
+No over-the-counter products would have been effective.
+Three months later, after debridement and liquid prescription treatment, we began to see 2 mm of healthy nail at the base.
+It’s slow, it’s physiological, it’s normal.
+It’s growing.

 A complete evaluation makes it possible to confirm whether it is indeed a fungus, to measure its depth, and then to establish an appropriate care plan.

-Phone: 819 800-1212 | Address: AGORA, Gatineau
+819 800-1212 | AGORA, Gatineau

 Results vary according to the condition of each person.
 A care plan is drawn up after evaluation.
 This content is informational and is not a substitute for professional advice.